 If you’re worried about oxygen absorber sizes, you can add as many as you want without any negative effects.

-Salt, Sugar, and Honey – You don’t need to put salt, sugar or honey in a Mylar bag.
+Salt, Sugar, and Honey – You don’t need to put salt, sugar, or honey in a Mylar bag.

-Salt and sugar just need to be placed in a sealed bucket to make sure that bugs don’t get into then and to keep most moisture away from them.
+Salt and sugar just need to be placed in a sealed bucket to make sure that bugs don’t get into them and to keep most moisture away from them.
 As they sit, they’ll begin to clump or even become solid blocks inside the buckets.
 Just break them up and they’ll be good to go again.